MatthewLeoLaporte/RNNs-learn-robust-policies/results-1.md

 #### Random constant field perturbation
 ##### No training perturbation

-- [ ] Perhaps the largest perturbation strength should be higher.
+- [ ] Perhaps the perturbation strengths should be bit higher
+- Is there any field strength at which the system will be unstable?
+Probably not, due to the lack of feedback with the disturbance.
 ![[random-amp-0.4__random-train-std-0__rep-6__eval-0.png]]

 ###### All replicates  %% fold %%